Skip to content

 How can one determine the value of a tektite?

-The value of a a tektite stone is ascertained based on its size, condition, type, and rarity.
-Collectors may also consider the geographical origin and any unique features it may possess.
+The value of a tektite stone is ascertained based on its size, condition, type, and rarity.
+Collectors may also consider the geographical origin and its unique features.

 Are tektites valuable?